philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 ## MD Simulation Video

-Compile a beam structure out of diamond, with the `Hexagonal` basis for ease of setup.
-Run a simulation where two beams collide at an angle, causing them to spin.
+Compile a beam structure out of diamond.
+Use the `Hexagonal` basis for ease of setup.
+Run a simulation where two beams collide off-center, causing them to rotate.
 Analyze the angular momentum change with [`MM4RigidBody`](https://philipturner.github.io/MM4/documentation/mm4/mm4rigidbody).
+Retrieve frames from [`MM4ForceField`](https://philipturner.github.io/MM4/documentation/mm4/mm4forcefield) with a timing that results in 30 ps/second @ 60 FPS.

-Do not walk through the post-processing part in DaVinci Resolve.
-Simply state that I used this application to time-remap the GIF from 20 FPS to 60 FPS and convert to MP4.
-The tutorial GIF should skip every 3 frames to have the same pacing as the video.
-This will also reduce the time to encode.
+Serialize the result to a GIF at 20 FPS.
+Since GIF only supports times with 0.01 second granularity, it cannot natively encode 60 FPS.
+Instead, we use 20 FPS, the highest possible frame rate that divides evenly into 60 FPS.
+DaVinci Resolve was used to alter the frame pacing and convert the video to MP4 for publication.

 Reference video: TODO (upload to YouTube)